kahunakv/kommander/README.md

 - **Log Id**: Kommmander maintains a per partition 64-bit cluster-wide counter, known as the log id, which increments each time a new proposal is added.
 This revision functions as a global logical clock, ensuring a sequential order for all updates to the partition log.
 Each new log id represents an incremental change.

+- **Replication**: The leader replicates logs to followers, ensuring that all nodes remain consistent and up-to-date.
+Once a quorum of nodes acknowledges the log entry, it is considered committed and can be applied to the state machine.

+- **Proposals**: Clients send requests to the leader to propose changes to the cluster.
+If proposed changes are accepted by a quorum of nodes, the commit process is initiated.

 ---